 The major challenges we face as a society within the 21st century are on a global scale: climate change due to man made global warming, loss of biodiversity, water shortage, hunger, migration, over population, social inequality, health pandemics, war, transnational crime, to name the most relevant – see also the 17 “Sustainable Development Goals” (SDGs) from the United Nations.

 The economy and international companies are well organised on a global scale (“economic globalisation“).
 The World Wide Web and the digital transformation of key activities work as a booster for these developments and lead to a concentration of capital and power (keyword: network effect).
 Companies can work within a globalised market (Adam Smith, 1791: An Inquiry into the Nature and Causes of The Wealth of Nations) and can choose the most adequate environment in order to maximise profits.
-The consequence is a global competition within countries for legal, social, health and environmental standards (e.g. the lower the taxis, the better for the companies).
+The consequence is a global competition within countries for legal, social, health and environmental standards (e.g. the lower taxes, the better for the companies).

 This competition based on the concept of a “perfect market”, intended to provide a maximum utility resource allocation, obviously is not working sustainable.
 We see rising temperatures, rising natural catastrophes, rising loss of biodiversity, rising debts of central banks (e.g. FED, ECB) due to the collectivisation of resulting costs from draughts, wildfires, floods, heatwaves, pandemics and wars, rising social inequalities, rising stress (major root cause for all kind of sicknesses like cardiovascular disease, burn-out, depression), rising numbers of broken relationships (while good relationships are most important for a healthy life) and rising loneliness.